inspec/inspec/docs/dev/filtertable-internals.md

 Suggested alternate name: install_filtertable

 This method is called like this:

 ```
 filter.connect(self, :data_fetching_method_name)
 ```

-`filter` is an instance of FilterTable::Factory.  `self` is a reference to the resource class you are authoring. `data_fetching_method_name` is a symbol, the name of a methdo that will return the actual data to be processed by the FilterTable - as an array of hashes.
+`filter` is an instance of FilterTable::Factory.  `self` is a reference to the resource class you are authoring. `data_fetching_method_name` is a symbol, the name of a method that will return the actual data to be processed by the FilterTable - as an array of hashes.

 Note that 'connect' does not refer to Connectors.